Many retailers are being forced by their vendors to sell high-priced products at low-margin right now for a variety of reasons.

 Store owners must maintain focus on their customers’ experiences, not just the profit margins...

 When my parents moved us from Toledo to Los Angeles back in the sixties, one of the non-negotiables was that our new home had to have a pool.

-Coming from a suburb with nothing but shade trees, violent thunderstorms and newspapers I delivered in bitter cold, a pool represented everything Toledo wasn’t.
+Coming from a suburb with nothing but shade trees, violent thunderstorms, and newspapers I delivered in the bitter cold, a pool represented everything Toledo wasn’t.